A Christmas Carol (2009 film): Plot

-Scrooge meets the Ghost of Christmas Present, who shows him the joys of Christmas.
-Scrooge and the Ghost visit Bob's house, learning that his family is content with their small dinner, and Scrooge starts to take pity on Bob's ill son Tiny Tim, whom the Ghost comments will likely not survive until next Christmas.
-The Ghost slowly begins to age as they next visit Fred's Christmas party, where Fred insists that they raise a toast to Scrooge in spite of his cold demeanor.
-Arriving in Big Ben, the Ghost warns Scrooge the evils of "Ignorance" and "Want" before dying when Big Ben begins tolling midnight.
-"Ignorance" and "Want" manifest themselves before Scrooge as two wretched children who grow into violent, insane individuals, leaving the spirit laughing as he withers away.
+Scrooge next meets the merry Ghost of Christmas Present, who shows how others find joy on Christmas Day.
+Scrooge and the Ghost visit Bob's house, learning his family is content with their small dinner and meagre home.
+Scrooge takes pity on Bob's ill son Tiny Tim, whom the rapidly aging Ghost comments might not survive until next Christmas.
+They next visit Fred's house, where Fred insists the guests raise a toast to Scrooge in spite of his stinginess and general ill will.
+Before the Ghost withers away, he shows Scrooge the evils of "Ignorance" and "Want".